-More than one in three Native American children born in 2000 will likely be diagnosed with Type 2 diabetes in their lifetime, according to the Indian Health Service (IHS).
-Type 2 diabetes has been reported in American Indian youth as young as 4 years of age, and IHS also reports that mortality rates for diabetes are significantly higher for American Indians (420%) compared to the U.S. general population.
+From 1990 to 2009 the incidence of type 2 diabetes in American Indian/Alaska Native youth increased by 110%, according to the Indian Health Service (IHS).
+Type 2 diabetes has been reported in American Indian youth as young as 4 years of age, and IHS also reports that mortality rates for diabetes are 1.6 times higher for American Indians compared to the U.S. general population.

-In 2003, the National Congress of American Indians (NCAI), IHS, Boys & Girls Clubs of America (BGCA), and Nike, Inc., initiated a prevention program aimed at reducing the onset of diabetes among Native American youth.
+In 2003, the National Congress of American Indians (NCAI), IHS, Boys & Girls Clubs of America (BGCA), and Nike, Inc., initiated a prevention program aimed at reducing the onset of type 2 diabetes among Native youth.
 The program – On the T.R.A.I.L.
-(Together Raising Awareness for Indian Life) to Diabetes Prevention – is an innovative combination of physical, educational and nutritional activities.
+(Together Raising Awareness for Indian Life) to Diabetes Prevention – is an innovative combination of physical, educational, and nutritional activities.

-T.R.A.I.L. is a three-month (12 session) program that provides youth with a comprehensive understanding of healthy lifestyles in order to prevent diabetes.
-The program is presented with four themes: About ME and My Health; Diabetes and Nutrition; Making Smart Food Choices and Sharing Knowledge With Others.
+T.R.A.I.L. is a 12 chapter program that provides youth with a comprehensive understanding of healthy lifestyles in order to prevent type 2 diabetes.
+The program is presented with four themes: About Me, My Health, & Being Part of a Team; Healthy Eating; Making Smart Food Choices and My Healthy Community.

-Woven throughout the program are self-esteem and prevention activities utilized by BGCA, including contributions from the National programs SMART Moves and Act SMART.
-Club members draw from Tribal traditions and history to learn about nutrition, food choices, media influences and the impact of diabetes.
+Woven throughout the program are self-esteem and prevention activities utilized by BGCA, including contributions from national evidence-based programs such as SMART Moves.
+Club members draw from Native traditions and history to learn about nutrition, food choices, media influences and the impact of type 2 diabetes.

-T.R.A.I.L. is currently funded at 50 participating Club sites located in 17 states.
-Each of the Native American Boys & Girls Club sites received the following to implement the T.R.A.I.L. program:
+T.R.A.I.L. is currently funded at 64 participating Club sites located in 19 states.
+Each of the Native Boys & Girls Club sites received the following to implement the T.R.A.I.L. program:

-- Pass-through grant from NCAI to fund program operations (including part-time staff person and program training) for one year
+- A grant to fund program operations, including a part-time staff person and program training for one year.

 For more information: